Cool chairs are everywhere. If you’re ready to design your living or work space, start with a cool chair or two and build from there.

-Campagna’s Sit Set chair has an amazing design that combines a chair with a small surface to set a cup, book or other item.
-The all-in-one design is very stylish and finely crafted, making it a focal piece.
-It’s available in white oak, walnut or black dyed ash with a leather cushion available in a few different colors.
-It’s ideal in almost any room, but would be really great in an entryway instead of the typical bench.
+Campagna’s Sit Set chair has an amazing design that combines a chair with a small surface your extra items.
+The all-in-one design is stylish and fine-crafted.
+Available in white oak, walnut, or black dyed ash with a leather cushion in different colors.

 Mid-Century Modern Inspiration

-The August Lounge chair was created by Alexander Giray and combines a modern design with traditional craftsmanship techniques.
+The August lounge chair was created by Alexander Giray.
+It combines a modern design with traditional craftsmanship.
 The solid wood frame is hand-carved, including the armrests.
 Upholstery options include leather as well as other textiles.
-The Boulder-based maker is entirely self-taught and has a full collection of complementary pieces.

-A little reminiscent of a retro lawn chair, this metal and leather chair from Amigo Modern has the free-feeling California vibe that the company promotes.
-It is relaxed and simple, yet created with quality wood and durable woven leather.
-Take it from the family room to the patio — it’s comfortable for any space.
+Reminiscent of a retro lawn chair, this metal and leather chair from Amigo Modern has the free-feeling California vibe that the company promotes.
+Relaxed and simple, yet featuring quality wood and durable woven leather.

-A sturdy industrial look combined with comfortable leather upholstery makes the Plate Chair by APD a good choice for an office, den or living room.
-The chair has a substantial feel, and it should, given that it is made from steel plates and secured by bronze wedges.
-The finish is applied by hand and accentuates the texture that comes from the sheet metal fabrication.
+A sturdy industrial look combined with comfortable leather upholstery makes the Plate Chair by APD ideal for an office, den, or living room.
+The chair is made from steel plates and secured by bronze wedges.

 How can a chair be trendy and traditional at the same time?
 With a classic shape and dark floral upholstery that is very of-the-moment, these chairs manage to be both.
-The ornate lines — and separate back unit — are a good match with the fabric, which is still quite vibrant given its dark background.
+The ornate lines — and separate back unit — are a good match with the fabric.

-With its vertical tufts, luxurious velvet and sumptuous seat, the Andes Chair from the world of armchairs, it channels a serious glam factor that will turn your bedroom or living room into a much more stylish space.
-The graceful slope of the back and sides ads an extra special touch.
+Vertical tufts, luxurious velvet, and sumptuous seats, the Andes Chair sits atop the world of armchairs.
+Channeling a glam factor that will turn your bedroom or living room into a stylish space.
+The graceful back slope of the back and sides provides an extra touch.

 Great Rear View

-We love a chair with a great rear view and the Eero Armchair by Porus Studio is definitely one of them.
-Inspired by Eero Saarinen’s Gateway Arch in St.Louis, Missouri, the chair is like a circular sculpture that surrounds the color and texture of the upholstery in the interior of the seat.
-Ideal for a living room or bedroom, it’s a cool design that you’ll want to place somewhere you can appreciate the back as much as the front!
+This chair has a great rear view and the Eero Armchair by Porus Studio is definitely one of them.
+Inspired by Eero Saarinen’s Gateway Arch in St.Louis, Missouri, the chair is a sculpture surrounding color and texture.

 In a new twist on a very traditional piece, Ottra has created this hand-crafted rocking chair that sports a large and contemporary shaped base.
-Instead of the usual two arcs at the bottom of the legs, the chair sits on a large curved base that is substantial and sturdy.
-The lively and unexpected chartreuse-stained wood makes it an eye-catching piece.
+Instead of the usual two arcs at the bottom of the legs, the chair sits on a large curved base.

-This more ergonomic rocking chair from Erickson Woodworking is almost a classic in itself because the company has been hand-crafting its version for more than 45 years.
 The South Yuba rocking chair is named for the firm’s neighborhood river.
-The contoured back has flexible back slats that look graceful but are really comfortable for sitting.
-We love the seamless look of the overall construction.
+The contoured back has flexible back slats that look graceful but are comfortable for sitting.

 Iconic chairs from the likes of designers such as Saarinen, Eames and Knoll get renewed life at the hands of Montage Modern.
-The company searches out classic pieces and then uses the highest quality materials to revive them, allowing additional generations to enjoy these design gems for many more years.
-In an age of throw-away shopping, the integrity and timelessness of these pieces are an example of the ultimate in quality furniture.
+The company searches out classic pieces and then uses the highest quality materials to revive them.
+It’s a process that allows additional generations to enjoy the design gems.

 Updated Parisian Style